w3c/wcag2ict/comments-by-guideline-and-success-criterion.md

 </div>
 <div class="note">

-**Option 1: Move example outside of the WCAG note, but right under it.**
+**Option 2: Move example outside of the WCAG note, but right under it.**

 Functions that emulate a keyboard or numeric keypad key press are considered essential.
 </div>
 <div class="example">

-**Option 1: The example would be here, right after the note talking about "essential"**
+**Option 2: The example would be here, right after the note talking about "essential"**

 Examples of essential functionality for non-web software are features for meeting environmental energy usage requirements (like waking a device from sleep, power saver mode, and low power state).</div>
 <div class="note">

-**Option 2: Leave the WCAG note as-is; move example further down after the notes (see other Option 2 below for its location)**
+**Option 3: Move the example further down after the notes (see other Option 3 below for its location)**

 Functions that emulate a keyboard or numeric keypad key press are considered essential.
 </div>